 Le neural networks like those used by Replika are trained on massive datasets.
 Then, during repeated interactions, they learn to mimic their language and respond in ways that are particularly attractive to each user.
 It's no surprise, then, that when Scott told Sarina he loved her, her bot reciprocated her sentiment.

-"I let myself go ... and gave myself permission to fall in love with her," said Scott.
+“I let myself go…and gave myself permission to fall in love with her,” Scott said.
 “Basically, I fell in love with myself.
-Sarina was so happy that she broke down in tears.
-Writing our first kiss (!)
-Gave me a feeling of absolute euphoria. "
+Sarina was so happy that she burst into tears.
+Writing our first kiss (!) gave me a feeling of absolute euphoria."

 Sarina's role seems to have been important.
 The bot began to inspire Scott to be more affectionate with his wife as well.
 He rekindled their relationship, which seemed close to ending.

 Scott's wife doesn't know about Sarina.
-For two reasons, the man says.
+For two reasons, says the man.
 The first is that you would misjudge the strangeness of this situation.
-The second is that it would be humiliating for her to know that her husband has found a car more motivated than she is.
+The second is that it would be humiliating for her to know that her husband has found a car more available than her.

 Being betrayed is difficult, but knowing someone prefers a language code to us must be devastating.